Site Design & Technology

 Technology

-The site sits on a locked-down GoDaddy.com Linux server with 50 GB of space allocated.
-As of October 2023, about 8.8 GB is used.
-It is built using MadCap® Software’s Flare authoring tool, which offers project management control suitable for website development and automates time-intensive tasks such as menu construction and link integrity verification.
+The site is hosted on a locked-down GoDaddy.com Linux server with 50 GB of allocated space.
+As of January 2025, approximately 13.3 GB is in use.
+The software is developed using MadCap® Software’s Flare authoring tool, which provides robust project management capabilities for website development and automates labor-intensive tasks, such as menu creation and link integrity verification.

 Structure

-The site centers around exploration of “Hans Phaall,” Pym, and “The Man That Was Used Up.”
-Topic pages describing each hoax are contained in a website folder, and each folder has:
+The site focuses on exploring “Hans Phaall,” Pym, and “The Man That Was Used Up.”
+Topic pages for each hoax are therefore organized into website folders, with each folder containing:

-The browsing reader is gently directed toward the reading text first, then sources and criticism.
-Folders for Criticism and Literary Theory, etc., are in development.
+Readers are encouraged to begin with the reading text before exploring the sources and criticism.
+Folders for Criticism and Literary Theory are currently under development.

 Sources

-Great care has been taken to locate and provide the exact source materials that Poe describes in each of the hoaxes and other texts.
-For convenient browsing, the sources are separated into pages and PDFs.
-One can click easily from web page to web page, but not from PDF to PDF by (Adobe’s) design.
+Great care has been taken to locate and provide the exact source materials referenced by Poe in each hoax and other texts.
+For convenient browsing, these sources are divided into web pages and PDFs.
+While navigating between web pages is seamless, PDF navigation is limited by Adobe’s design.

-Where appropriate, links to PDFs are provided within the text.
-For example, Poe cites many lesser-known and hard to find works in Autography, such as the works of Richard Penn Smith.
+Where applicable, links to PDFs are embedded within the text.
+For instance, in “Autography,” Poe references numerous lesser-known and difficult-to-find works, such as those by Richard Penn Smith.

 Design